JoeyDeSmet/linuxInputDevices/README.md

 ## Usage

-You can create a KeyBoardEvents object and register callback functions using the on_key_down and on_key_up functions:
+You can create a KeyBoardEvents object and register callback functions using the on_key_down and on_key_up functions for single keys:

 ```cpp
 #include <keyboard-events.hpp>